amygoodger/Indigenous-Funding-Case-Study/README.md

 Focuses on the overall distribution of Advance Queensland funds between South-East Queensland and Regional Queensland, particularly during and after the COVID-19 pandemic.
 The aim was to understand trends in funding allocation and how the program adapted to support economic resilience during uncertain times.

 ### Part B
-Builds on the findings of Part A by analyzing the imbalance between funding received by Indigenous and non-Indigenous recipients.
-This part extends the analysis by utilizing unstructured data from the Guardian API and applying machine learning techniques to explore funding patterns in more detail.
+Builds on the findings of Part A by analysing the imbalance between funding received by Indigenous and non-Indigenous recipients.
+This part extends the analysis by utilising unstructured data from the Guardian API and applying machine learning techniques to explore funding patterns in more detail.

 ## Key Techniques Used
 - **Descriptive Statistics:** Provided an initial understanding of the data, including the distribution of funds across regions and demographics.
-- **Natural Language Processing (NLP):** Employed for analyzing unstructured data from news articles to identify discussions surrounding Indigenous funding, and assess the public discourse around this topic.
+- **Natural Language Processing (NLP):** Employed for analysing unstructured data from news articles to identify discussions surrounding Indigenous funding, and assess the public discourse around this topic.
 - **Topic Modelling (TF-IDF & NMF):** Used to uncover hidden themes in media coverage and provide insights into the societal conversation on funding imbalances.
 - **Clustering Analysis:** Applied to further investigate funding distribution patterns across regions and groups.